'Undeniable, heartbreaking crisis of gun violence' in metro Denver

 It's been a bloody June in metro Denver, and it's only midway through the month.

-Such shootings have long prompted introspection among policymakers and community leaders about how to tackle the violence seeming to permeate metro Denver.
+Such shootings have long prompted introspection among policymakers and community leaders about how to tackle the violence permeating metro Denver.
 To many, that some of the shootings occurred on the day Coloradans celebrated the Nuggets' triumph merely contributed to the sense that things are awry in the Front Range's biggest cities.

 The spate of shootings also reinforced the nagging perception that downtown Denver, where some of the violence transpired, is not safe.